 Management is responsible for establishing and maintaining adequate internal control over financial reporting to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with IFRS.
-Management of CNH Industrial Capital Canada assessed the design and operating effectiveness of the Trust's internal control over financial reporting as at December 31, 2021 and 2020, and based on that assessment determined that the Trust's internal control over financial reporting was effective.
-No changes were made in the Trust's internal control over financial reporting during the years ended December 31, 2021 and 2020, which have materially affected, or are reasonably likely to materially affect, the Trust's internal control over financial reporting.
+Management of CNH Industrial Capital Canada assessed the design and operating effectiveness of the Trust's internal control over financial reporting as at December 31, 2022 and 2021, and based on that assessment determined that the Trust's internal control over financial reporting the years ended December 31, 2022 and 2021, which have materially affected, or are reasonably likely to materially affect, the Trust's internal control over financial reporting.